shakao-test/skill-map-test/test.md

 ## barrel2

-* name: Effects
+* name: Breaadcrumb Trail
-* description: Jump and run to avoid the barrels
+* description: Use tilemaps to place sprites at different positions on the screen.
+Concepts: Tiles, Arrays, For Element Loops, Placing Sprites
 * type: tutorial
 * next: pizza2